By Research Scholar Keith Tse

 While my blogposts have not (yet) been cited in academic journal articles, it is heartwarming to have received queries from fellow academics on issues regarding Cantonese sociolinguistics.
 They have come to know my work through reading my blogposts and journalistic writings.
 I hope to continue my language advocacy for Cantonese and all languages as I hope to make a positive impact in the world.

-This blogpost accompanies my Lightning Talk presentation at the Ronin Institute delivered on 28th February 2022.
+This blogpost accompanies my Lightning Talk presentation at the Ronin Institute delivered on 28th February 2022, which can be downloaded here.
 I thank the audience for their patience and feedback and the Ronin Institute for organising this monthly event, especially our hosts Stéphanie Cassilde and John LaRocco.
 As some of my blogposts referenced above have dead and outdated links, the reader is advised to check my Medium account to find the media content intact in my reposted materials.
 For those who read Cantonese Chinese, I have also written a blogpost for 港語學 which can be found here.
 Finally, my thanks and admiration to my fellow members at Save Cantonese, especially Dr. Jamie Tam, Maciej Kurzynski, Ryan Talvola, Kevin Hsu and Dr. Dennig (張老師), for welcoming me on board and making all of this possible.
 I shall continue to do what and all I can to further our campaign as we strive to preserve and promote Cantonese in the West.

 Ferguson, C. A. (1959): ‘Diglossia’.
 Word 15(2):325-340. https://doi.org/10.1080/00437956.1959.11659702